wojtekmaj/get-user-locale/README.md

 ### getUserLocales()

-A function that returns an array of [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag)s, based on all available sources.
+A function that returns an array of user's preferred locales as an [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag), based on all available sources.

 #### Sample result